Objectives

 (i) early diagnostics of disease, with an emphasis on cancer, cystic fibrosis and diabetes mellitus, through the detection of pathology-induced variations in the vibrational profile of human cells, body fluids and tissues;

-(ii) biodistribution and biochemical effect of newly developed platinum/paladium-based chemotherapeutic agents on human cells, tissues and living organisms;
+(ii) biodistribution and biochemical effect of newly developed platinum/palladium-based chemotherapeutic agents on human cells, tissues and living organisms;

 (iii) assessment and quantification of heat-induced changes in human skeletal remains, aiming at archaeological and forensic studies (e.g. victims identification);